Orange Nell: Missiles

 In 1953 the Navy learned of the Soviet KS-1 Komet missile, known within NATO as "Kennel".
 This was essentially a scaled-down MiG-15 with a simple radar seeker and a 600 lb armour-piercing warhead.
 As the Seaslug long-range SAM project was winding down, the Ministry of Supply felt there would be manpower for a new project and released a new contract which was assigned the rainbow code "Orange Nell".
-The design was intended to be small enough to be fitted to a frigate while still offering enough performance to deal with projected supersonic anti-ship developments like the UK's own Green Cheese, which it was believed would allow it to be useful into the 1970s.
+The design was intended to be small enough to be fitted to a frigate while still offering enough performance to deal with projected supersonic anti-ship developments like the UK's own Green Cheese.
+It was believed would allow the system to be useful into the 1970s.

 The design quickly settled on a mildly supersonic design of about 1.2 Mach with a maximum range of 5 nmi and minimum effective range of 1 nmi.
 Ideally, interceptions would take place at about 1.5 nmi.
 The system would use an S band search radar to look for targets and then hand them off to a X band or Q band continuous wave radar for tracking and firing.
-From initial handoff to missile launch was 10 seconds as long as the electronics on the missile were warmed up - this being the vacuum tube era.
+From initial handoff to missile launch was 10 seconds as long as the electronics on the missile were warmed up – this being the vacuum tube era.
 The missile would be launched from a twin-rail launcher above a 40-round magazine designed to drop-in replace the QF 5.25-inch naval gun.

 Although the design seemed within the state of the art, a new problem was raised.
 As the warhead of the anti-ship missile was designed to pierce the armour of a warship, it was quite robust and unlikely to be damaged by the 100 lb continuous-rod warhead of the SAM.
-Although it was extremely likely the missile itself would be destroyed, as the KS-1 approached its target in a dive it was possible the warhead itself would continue on and hit the ship.
+Although it was extremely likely the missile itself would be destroyed if hit by this weapon, because the KS-1 approached its target in a dive it was possible the warhead itself would continue on and hit the ship.
 The only way to ensure this did not occur would be to attack the missile at a greater distance so that it would safely fall into the sea.
 To do so, the Orange Nell missile would have to be larger to increase the range, making it too large to easily fit in the gun well.

 The conclusion was that the only way to defend the ships against missiles like Kennel would be to attack the launcher aircraft before they got into range using a dedicated long-range SAM like Seaslug.
 Orange Nell was cancelled in 1957.